KotlinTeam15/Travel/README.md

-# Milestone 1 - Travel App
+# Milestone 1 - Traversity

 ## Table of Contents